MillerBrainObservatory/mbo_utilities/docs/usage/scanphase.md

 ### spatial.png

-heatmaps show variation across fov. uniform = good. edges different from center is normal. gray = low signal (unreliable).
+heatmaps show variation across fov. edges different from center is normal. gray = low signal (unreliable).

 ### zplanes.png

-if offset varies with depth, may need per-plane correction. most data shows little variation.
+assess if offset varies with depth, owing to the angle on the resonant scanner

 ### parameters.png